ljunggren/boozang-docs/README.md

 ###### The problem

-In this example we want to do a set of action depending on who is logged in (http://thelab.boozang.com/randomLogin).
+In this example, we want to do a set of action depending on who is logged in (http://thelab.boozang.com/randomLogin).
 When being logged in as "Lemur" a single button should be pressed.
 When logged in as "Zebra" two button should be pressed and when logged in as "Lion" three buttons should be pressed.
 You can play around by this by hitting the "Random Login" button.

 ###### The pattern